udaychaturvedi06-jpg/cse-project-DAPA/README.md

 Export records (JSON/CSV)

-Stores all data in a simple, easy-to-understand structure
+Stores all data in a simple, easy to understand structure

 Tech Used